About our Sponsorship Scheme

 Our woodlands, which have grown from the sponsorship of trees, are years in the making.
-The land used for these woodlands is institutional or governmental land and not privately owned.
+We, at the Tree Council of Ireland, source the land used for these woodlands which is usually institutional, government or farmland.

 In order to create these forests, it firstly involves the preparation of the site, by contractors where necessary.
 It may need to be fenced to protect against damage by deer and livestock.

-These woodlands look wild because they are being allowed to develop unhindered with all the natural richness and ecological diversity that this entails.
-Management intervention is minimal except to control invasive species which may compete aggressively with, for instance, an establishing oak tree or something that may cause a significant habitat change or loss of other species.
+These woodlands look wild because they are being allowed to develop unhindered, with all the natural richness and ecological diversity that this entails.
+Management intervention is minimal except to control invasive species which may compete aggressively with, for instance, an establishing oak tree or to control something that may cause a significant habitat change or loss of other species.

 At present, the ground layer is mainly made up of a variety of ferns, grasses and herbaceous plants which provide shelter and